robbmj/googleprep/README.md

 googleprep
 ==========
-This a collection of Data Structures and algorithums I implemented in preperation for an interview with Google
+This a collection of data structures, algorithums and tests I implemented in preperation for an interview with Google